elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - disabled internal database for InfluxDB
 - OPA policies are now enforced (deny) for the prod flavor.
 - Added option to disable influxDB
+- Moved prometheus-blackbox-exporter helm chart to the upstream charts folder

 ### Fixed